Quittie/game-sfml/README.md

 # Gameplay
 - Control your character using the WSAD keys or arrow keys.
 - Press the spacebar to kick the ball.
 However, be cautious as each kick consumes one chance, which is replenished upon scoring a goal.
 - Watch out for the goalkeeper!
-If the ball is touched by the goalkeeper inside the penalty area, you will lose one chance.
 - Losing three chances will result in the loss of one heart.
 - Additionally, if you fail to score a goal within 20 seconds, you will also lose one heart.